31 Best Things to do in Lombardy, Italy: Top places to visit

 And if you can, visit Brescia in February, when the famous Festival of Lights takes place.

-What to visit in Lombardy: THE MOST BEAUTIFUL PLACES AND NATURE
+Things to do in Lombardy: THE MOST BEAUTIFUL PLACES AND NATURE

 Lago di Garda – the largest lake in Lombardy